- Normal precautions

 The security situation is volatile in many areas of the country, and at all times you should pay close attention to the warnings issued by the Colombian authorities.

 As part of Colombia’s emergency response to the COVID-19 crisis, the Government has declared a national health emergency.
 Limited international flights are operating to and from Colombia to a number of countries, including a small number to Europe, on a charter basis; ordinary commercial flights to and from Europe remain suspended.
 Quarantine measures have also been introduced across Colombia.
 These vary according to region; citizens should check with local authorities to get information on any restrictions that may be in place in their locality.

 All citizens should check the Colombian Ministry of Health website for up-to-date figures and information.
-A special app for the virus in Colombia, CoronApp - Colombia, is also available to download and regional helplines have been opened for those seeking more information on the virus as well as the national helpline: 192 (from a Colombian number).
+A special app for COVID-19 in Colombia, CoronApp - Colombia, is also available to download and regional helplines have been opened for those seeking more information on COVID-19 as well as the national helpline: 192 (from a Colombian number).